joeylevy/gallery-by-supsystic/readme.txt

  * Added msg & import dialog when gallery is empty
  * Fix for IE rotate3d bug for cube effect
  * Added feature in categories to remove 'all category' button
- * Fix faq link
+ * Fix faq gallery link
  * Added showing spinner icon on creating gallery
  * Remove round corners from dialogs
  * Fix dialog close button
- * Replace old lighten bg color method that caused falling out of the valid color hex range
+ * Replace old lighten bg colour method that caused falling out of the valid colour hex range
  * Add border:none to images-links ot prevent styling with other themes
  * Fix categories/pagianation toggle state
  * Rename radiobutton Available to Enable in options